 - Chili breakfast scramble: add to scramble eggs, top with avocado and sour cream.

 While chili does, indeed, pair so well with a cold beer, I also enjoy a big bold red wine with this chili.
-Go for a medium- to full-bodied red that has subtle flavors that mix well with the spices in this dish.
+Go for a medium- to full-bodied red that has high tannins and high acidity to help balance the spices in this dish.

 The Abacela Winery Tempranillo stands up beautifully to this hearty chili.
 A Malbec, such as the Misty Oaks Vineyard Malbec, would complement the mild spices and beans.
 You can also pair this with a classic California red, such as one of my faves, a Ridge Vineyards Zinfandel.